-This story of an ant finding a large feather and deciding to take it home began some years ago when I was sitting in my shady corner under my ponderosa when I saw a small, fluffy feather dancing along the ground.
-Very fairy like, if ever there was a fairy moment.
+This story of an ant finding a large feather and deciding to take it home began some years ago when I was sitting in my shady corner under my ponderosa when a small, fluffy feather danced along the ground — very fairy like, if ever there was a fairy moment.

 I immediately looked up to see if wind was stirring nearby leaves in a way that could account for the feather’s dance.

-When there wasn’t any visible wind movement, I went over for a look.
+When there wasn’t any visible wind movement, I went for a closer look.
 And, there was this tiny ant with this small, but still much larger than itself, feather.

 I went back to my lawn chair and watched the feathery dance, as the ant took its prize home to its hill.

 So, when I saw an ant near a feather on my deck, it caught my attention.
 I went in to get my camera, praying the whole while that it would still be there when I returned.
 And, as you can see, it was.

-The ant mounted the feather as if it were a skateboard, one leg off, as if to propel itself and the feather.
+The ant mounted the feather as if it were a skateboard, one leg off to propel itself and the feather.